 Students must always aim at being eligible to get a scholarship, as it doesn't require a student to repay the borrowed money.
-As soon as students decide on which college to join, they plan on various ways to get financial aid, the scholarship is the first option to choose.
+As soon as students decide on which college to join, they plan on various ways to get financial aid, college scholarship is the first option to choose.
 You can discover various scholarships available to you with the help of your school's financial aid office.
-Some scholarships the medical students can get are,
+Some medical scholarships that students can get are,

 National Health Service Corps (NHSC) Scholarship: The NHSC scholarship is available for medical and dental students from the U.S. Department of Health and Human Services.
 This aids the tuition, education cost, and living stipend.